ErikPolzin/udp-chat/README.md

         5. Delete the enviroment
 -----------------------------------------------------------------

-1. Run "make clean" to delete the virtual enviroment
+1. Run "rm -rf venv" to delete the virtual enviroment